Valuations and the Hopf Monoid of Generalized Permutahedra: Background

 \subsection{Hopf monoids}

-Hopf monoids are combinatorial counterparts of Hopf algebras that are especially well-suited for combinatorial analysis.
+Hopf monoids are counterparts of Hopf algebras that are especially well-suited for combinatorial analysis.
 There are four natural functors from Hopf monoids to Hopf algebras, so everything that we do in this paper can also be done at the level of Hopf algebras.

-We begin by reviewing the formal definition of a Hopf monoid.
-For a combinatorial user's manual, see \cite{AA17}.
+Although the formal definition of a Hopf monoid is technical, the intuition is simple.
+We begin by giving an informal description of a Hopf monoid.
+For a precise definition, see the Appendix in Section \ref{sec:appendix}.
+For a combinatorial discussion and ``user's manual", see \cite{AA17}.
 For a thorough algebraic treatment, see the original monograph \cite{AM10} by Aguiar and Mahajan where these objects are introduced.
-Although the formal definition is technical, the intuition is simple.
-Roughly speaking, we will think of a Hopf monoid as a family of combinatorial objets together with a notion of how to ``merge" two such objects into one and a notion of how to ``break" one such structure into two, subject to a number of axioms.
 We will give many examples in Section \ref{sec:examples}.

-\textsf{\textbf{Species}}.
-A (connected) \textbf{linear species} $\mathbf{F}$ is a functor from the category of finite sets with bijections to the category of vector spaces such that $\mbf{F}[\emptyset]$ is one-dimensional.
-Explicitly, this consists of the following data.

-\begin{itemize} \item For each finite set $I$, a vector space $\mathbf{F}[I]$ called the structures of type $F$ on label set $I$. \item For each bijection $f:I \to J$ an isomorphism